Shabbeer10/HTML-CSS/README.md

 Use table element only if you have data that needs to be sorted in such a way, else, do not use it

 To make our pages look better by changing the font, colors, and spacing, we need CSS.

+You can assign classes to HTML elements to create a reference point for styling.

+A descendant selector allows us to select list items that are descendants of either an ordered or an unordered list